IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 - _TomTom IndiGO platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
 To abstract the VPA-specific APIs away, each VPA has an associated Adaptation Service whose job is to interface directly with the VPA engine.
-  All other components in TomTom IndiGO communicate with the VPA engine via the Adaptation Service.
+  All other components in TomTom IndiGO communicate with the VPA engine via the Adaptation Service.<br/>

-  Currently, TomTom IndiGO offers an off-the-shelf implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the off-the-shelf Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.
+  Currently, TomTom IndiGO offers an off-the-shelf implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the off-the-shelf Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.<br/>
   __Note:__ Alexa Auto is available as part of TomTom IndiGO upon approval by TomTom and Amazon.
 To request TomTom IndiGO's implementation for Alexa Auto please contact your local sales representative.

-- _[`VpaMediatorService`](TTIVI_INDIGO_API)_: This is a platform service whose role is to ensure that multiple VPAs do not interfere with each other and that commands to and from a VPA go to the right UI / VPA adaptation.
+- _[`VpaMediatorService`](TTIVI_INDIGO_API)_: This is a platform service whose role is to ensure that multiple VPAs do not interfere with each other and that commands to and from a VPA go to the right UI / VPA adaptation.<br/>
   For example:

   - It informs the UI when Alexa is speaking, so that the